×

 Through the trophies, the long hours and late nights, some of the players commented that an everlasting memory in the journeys they’ve been on, will be about who they did it all with.

 “It’s a lot of brotherhood,” Bradley said.
 “Honestly, it’s very emotional.
 I’m just so grateful and blessed to be a part of this.
-And not only [proud of what] we’ve built, but what previous Minneota of the teams have built.”
+And not only [proud of what] we’ve built, but what previous Minneota teams have built.”

 Starting at $4.38/week.